csvpath/csvpath/docs/qualifiers.md

 Qualifiers can have a large impact in variable assignments.
 Read  <a href='https://github.com/dk107dk/csvpath/blob/main/docs/assignment.md'>more about qualifiers and variable assignment here</a>.

 Qualifiers are relatively new and are being added opportunistically.
-Not all functions support all the qualifiers that might seem to be applicable.
+Not all functions support all the qualifiers that might seem applicable.
 See the individual function docs for which qualifiers are available on each function.

 ## Well-known Qualifiers